hshujuan/GettingAndCleaningProj/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## What are in this repository
-.CodeBook.md: information about raw and tidy data set .README.md: this file
+CodeBook.md: information about raw and tidy data set.
-.run_analysis.R: R script to transform raw data set in a tidy one .codebook.html
+README.md: this file.
-.codebook.pdf
+run_analysis.R: R script to transform raw data set in a tidy one. codebook.html. codebook.pdf.

 ##How to use these files
 •clone this repository